timurista/react-server-side/README.md

   Any action creators need to be send to api
     and same action creators on browser are sent to server and then api server

+## Render to Node Strem
+  it's like render to stream, but it returns a readable stream tiny packages of data, then send to users browser TTFB is really fast with node stream, and content downloaded is very slow
+    GOTCHA
+      you call renderer and you also pass in response object and immediately start sending back

+    we can change status page
+      redirects won't show 404 stauts code